UKCloud/documentation/articles/oracle/orcl-home.md

 # UKCloud for Oracle Software

+> [!IMPORTANT]
-UKCloud for Oracle has now been retired from sale by UKCloud.
-We will continue to look after all our existing customers who are using this Product however will no longer be providing this service for new workloads.
-These pages are here to provide our existing customers with access to support documentation and will continue to be updated as required.
-For new Oracle requirements please contact your Account Manager or Service Delivery Manager
+> UKCloud for Oracle Software has been retired from sale by UKCloud.
+We will continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
+These articles provide existing UKCloud for Oracle Software customers with access to support documentation and we will continue to update them as required.
+For new Oracle requests, contact your Account Manager or Service Delivery Manager.

 ## Let's get started